pingcap/tidb/README.md

 - __Written in Go__
 Enjoy TiDB as much as we love Go.
 We believe Go code is both easy and enjoyable to work with.
 Go makes us improve TiDB fast and makes it easy to dive into the codebase.

+- __NewSQL over HBase__
+Turns HBase into NewSQL database

 - __Multiple storage engine support__
 Power TiDB with your most favorite engines.
-TiDB supports most of the popular storage engines in single-machine mode.
+TiDB supports many popular storage engines in single-machine mode.
 You can choose from goleveldb, LevelDB, RocksDB, LMDB, BoltDB and even more to come.

 ## Status